DarrenKirby/cozenage/README.md

 Typical Scheme features currently in progress:

 - Arbitrary size and precision integers, rationals, and real numbers.
-Currently, only bigints are supported, and that support is limited.
-Thus far, only ``+``, ``-``, ``*``, ``/``, and ``abs`` have full support, but this changes every day as I wire up the numeric procedures to support them. bigfloat, then bigrat will happen after that.
-It is also important to understand that currently, mixing bigint with rat, real, and complex type operands will break catastrophically.
+Currently, only bigints are supported. bigfloat, then bigrat are in progress.

 ## Dependencies